WCLG-FM

 WCLG-FM is an active rock formatted broadcast radio station licensed to Morgantown, West Virginia, serving North-Central West Virginia.
-WCLG-FM is owned by West Virginia Radio Corporation and operated under their AJG Corporation licensee.
+WCLG-FM is owned by AJG Corporation licensee.

 History

 On October 18, 1973, Freed Broadcasting Corporation applied for a construction permit to build what would become WCLG-FM.

 WCLG-FM began broadcasting on September 28, 1974 simulcasting 70% of sister-station WCLG Top 40 programming and its own progressive rock format.
-At the time of launch, WCLG-FM broadcast at a power of 3,000 watts.
-The meaning of the station's callsign comes from the initials of former WCLG-AM owner C. Leslie Golliday.
+At the time of launch, WCLG-FM broadcast with a power of 3,000 watts.
+The meaning of the station's callsign comes from the initials of former WCLG owner C. Leslie Golliday.
 The studios of WCLG-FM have remained in the same location since sister-station WCLG signed on in 1954, 343 High Street in Morgantown.

 In 1979, future owner Garry L. Bowers came on board as the station's general manager.
 In 1980, WCLG-FM took over the Top 40 programming which sister station WCLG had dropped two years earlier, when it switched to a Middle of the Road format.
 In 1983, WCLG-FM switched to a Contemporary Hit Radio format.

 Freed Broadcasting Corporation sold WCLG-FM and sister station WCLG to Bowers Broadcasting Corporation on March 15, 1985 for $715,000.

 In 1993, WCLG-FM switched its current Active Rock format.
 The following year, the station increased its transmitting power to 6,000 watts.

-Bowers Broadcasting Corporation owner Garry L. Bowers died on Christmas Eve of 2011.
+Bowers Broadcasting Corporation owner Garry L. Bowers died on Christmas Eve 2011.
 On September 25, 2013, Bowers widow Linda K. Bowers assumed control of the company.